 Catherine is the co-editor (with Judy Tzu-Chun Wu) of the Brill book series Gendering the Trans-Pacific World.
 This book series explores the gendered nature of the Pacific World by focusing on three phenomena: diaspora, empire, and race.
 The inaugural volume of their book series is their co-edited anthology, Gendering the Trans-Pacific World (2017).
 The latest volume is a reprinting of Doreen G. Fernandez’s Tikim: Essays on Philippine Food and Culture (2019) with a new editor’s preface by Catherine and a new foreword by chef Aileen Suzara.
 Additional collaborative research projects include co-organizing UC Berkeley’s Institute of International Studies interdisciplinary faculty program on Gender and the Trans-Pacific World and leading UC Berkeley’s Social Science Matrix research team on Comparing Filipino Migration in France and the United States.

 Catherine is currently working on a book featuring biographies of Filipino American women, tentatively titled “In No Man’s Shadow: The Filipino Woman in America and the World,” and the book “An Asian American History of the United States” (Beacon Press, under contract).

 ASAMST 24: Asian American History in American Musicals

 ASAMST 124: Filipino American History

-ETH GRP 250: Research Seminar
+ETH GRP 250: Research Seminar on Asian American History

 “International Adoption and Cultural Insecurity,” in Handbook of Cultural Security, ed.
 Yasushi Watanabe (Cheltenham, UK: Edward Elgar Publishing, 2018), 146-166.